 The Keyla project area is located at the southern end of the Lourdes/Apumayo/Breapampa trend approximately 50km southeast of the Lourdes project area, 30km southeast of the Apumayo Mine, 25km southeast of the Apumayo Santos gold deposit, and 22km southwest of the Breapampa Mine.
 The project was acquired through staking and consists of four mineral concessions totaling 3,500 Has.
-The concessions are subject to 0.5% NSR in favour of Lunde in accordance with Lunde Royalty Agreement.
+The concessions are subject to 0.5% NSR.
 The project area covers a large high sulfidation hydrothermal system with over 10km of strike length and 2.5-3km of width.
 Classic high sulfidation alteration is pervasive, consisting of extensive granular and massive silica, vuggy silica, quartz-alunite, advanced argillic, and cryptocrystalline to chalcedonic silica within a large area of strong argillic alteration.
 Chaotically stratified, intensely granular silica altered diatreme fill sediments with at least three diatreme centers indicated.
-Crosscutting hydrothermal granular silica and limonite matrix hydrothermal breccias are abundant, locally with vuggy and semi-cryptocrystalline silica clasts indicative of a multi-event system.
+Cross-cutting hydrothermal granular silica and limonite matrix hydrothermal breccias are abundant, locally with vuggy and semi-cryptocrystalline silica clasts indicative of a multi-event system.